Dieter Bohler

 - On the other hand Ezra-Nehemiah contains the story of Nehemiah's city building lacking in 1 Esdras.

 Both versions share the narration of Zerubbabel's temple building and the Ezra story.
 Critical research tended to consider 1 Esdras as a whole either as a later compilation of texts from Ezra-Nehemiah, Chronicles and the guardsmen story or as the original ending of the Chronicler's work (with or without the guardsmen story).
 Now the four differences in literary shape may be connected to each other, but they are not necessarily so.
 The relationships between them have to be examined for each case separately.
 On the other hand the numerous small textual differences between the overlapping parts of the two versions have not been sufficiently taken into consideration in literary criticism.'
 Hardly ever has a variant on the text critical level been linked to the literary differences.
 Ezra 4:21 is a noteworthy exception.
-In Ezra 4 (1 Esdras 2) king Artaxerxes prohibits the rebuilding of Jerusalem.
+In Ezra 4 (1 Esdras 2) king Artaxerxes prohibits the rebuilding of Jerusalem .
 In the MT however he adds a reservation which is lacking in 1 Esdras: "this city may not be rebuilt until the decree is issued by me".

-1 Esdras 2:23f
+Ezra 4:21f | 1 Esdras 2:23f |

-Now therefore I have commanded to hinder those men from building the city, and heed to be taken that there be no more done in it
+Now therefore make a decree to stop the work of those men, and this city may not be rebuilt until the decree is issued by me | Now therefore I have commanded to hinder those men from building the city, and heed to be taken that there be no more done in it |

 Several commentators, such as Williamson, Blenkinsopp, Clines and Rudolph notice the textual variant between Ezra (MT) and 1 Esdras and don't explain the difference as a simple scribal error, but relate it to the fact, that in Ezra (MT) there will follow the story of Nehemiah's city building.
 Rudolph e.g. comments: